tiyd-python-2015-01/blackjack/README.md

 To Do:
 + - Assign class attributes
 + - Add method to evaluate the value of Card
-+ - Add ASCII representations of suits
++ - Add Unicode representations of suits
 + - Add method for swapping value of Aces